Mrwanawad/Naive-RAG-System-Using---MongoDB---Multi-LLM-Providers/README.md

 - FastAPI for the HTTP API
 - Uvicorn for the ASGI server
 - MongoDB via `motor` for project, asset, and chunk metadata
-- PostgreSQL support is initialized through `sqlalchemy` and `asyncpg`
 - Qdrant for vector storage
 - LangChain document loaders and text splitters
 - OpenAI, Cohere, and OpenRouter as LLM/embedding backends